 ESS ensures that public education agencies in Arizona have special education programs, policies, and procedures that comply with the federal Individuals with Disabilities Education Act (IDEA) and its implementing regulations and that eligible children and youth with disabilities receive a free appropriate public education (FAPE).
 ESS provides professional learning opportunities, provides technical assistance to schools, supports the needs of families of students with disabilities, monitors schools for compliance with the regulations that implement the IDEA, and administers the IDEA Entitlement grant.

 Below are resources for housing and support services:

-Arizona 2-1-1 provides statewide resources in several topics.
+- Arizona 2-1-1 provides statewide resources on several topics.
 You can call 2-1-1 from any phone or visit their website at: https://211arizona.org

 - Feeding America is just one of many food banks that provide needed food to the community.
 Visit their website to find one close to you: https://www.feedingamerica.org/hunger-in-america/arizona

 - Arizona Housing Coalition The link below provides housing and information on federal assistance by county. https://www.azhousingcoalition.org/needhelp.html